13 Ways to Deal with a Difficult Customer

 1. Don’t fight back.
 A loud, rude, or unruly customer may expect the same from you.
-Don’t take the bait: You’re likely to lose his business.
-Remember that other customers and your employees may be watching, too.
+Don’t take the bait: You’re likely to lose his or her business.
+Remember that other customers and your employees may also be watching.
 Handle the upset customer with poise.
 Be de-escalatory.

 2. Ask for the solution.
 Instead of offering a fix of your design, ask the customer what would make them happy.
-This lets her know that you are serious about righting the wrong.
+This lets them know that you are serious about righting the wrong.

 3. Restate the problem.
 In your own words, tell the customer what you believe has upset him.
 People who are angry often ramble or add unrelated issues to the complaint.
 Before any fix is possible, you and the customer must agree on the nature of the problem.

 4. Empathize, don’t sympathize.
 Empathy means that you understand the feelings of another person.
-Sympathy, on the other hand, offers only comfort — and is usually insufficient when someone feels she has been wronged.
+Sympathy, on the other hand, offers only comfort — and is usually insufficient when someone feels they have been wronged.
 Restating the problem is one form of expressing empathy.
 Others include “I understand,” “I want to help,” and “I’m sorry.”

 5. Ask for direction.
 Some repeat customers are hard to please.
 If they always seem to have a problem with your product or service, use the next job to discuss that.
 Let them know that you want to get it right the first time and that you would like more direction from them.

 6. Don’t hide behind the rules.
 When customers are upset, the last thing they want to hear is that their solutions are against “company policy.”
 You can uphold the spirit of most rules and still offer some flexibility.
 If a given customer is worth saving — and most are — do not be afraid to make a small exception to defuse a situation.